xxxserxxx/stmps/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests on GitHub.
 For major changes, please discuss first to ensure alignment with the project goals.

+## Credits

+This is a fork of [STMP](https://github.com/wildeyedskies/stmp).
+See [AUTHORS](./AUTHORS) for more information.
+The codebase has diverged significantly from the original.

 ## Licensing